ryan-aday/NN_Trading/README.md

  - Added new references to tqdm for progress bar and holidays for holiday dates.
  - Set os.environ['TF_ENABLE_ONEDNN_OPTS'] = '0' for floating-point calcs to not be rounded off (and to remove the annoying warning)
  - max_workers = 64 for performance improvements w/o bogging other environmental processes.
 Found through trial & error.
+ - Note: Ran parameter tuning for dl.py and dl_gru.py.
+Parameters are optimized for the most part.
+Layer units also optimized through brute-forcing, and current scripts have the most stable outputs with the unit amounts.

 ## SFI_AI